 - The vector components are the state variables, and they may not need to have physical meanings.
-[They are also called probability amplitudes or wave amplitudes, but I don't explain what is "waving" here.] - While the state vector (vector-based) approach is widely used, quantum mechanics can also be formulated using other frameworks. - Examples: density matrix (matrix-based), classical shadow (probability-based) [1], quantum bootstrap (observable-based) [2]. - However, the state vector description remains a precise and efficient method for representing pure states of quantum systems.
-Therefore, we will begin our discussion with state vectors. - The information encoded in the state vector, known as quantum information, forms the foundation for quantum computation and communication. - [1] Hsin-Yuan Huang, Richard Kueng, John Preskill. arXiv:2002.08953. - [2] Xizhi Han, Sean A. Hartnoll, Jorrit Kruthoff. arXiv:2004.10212.
+[They are also called probability amplitudes or wave amplitudes, but I don't explain what is "waving" here.] - This particular (vector-based) approach of describing quantum states is not the only way.
+There are other ways to formulate quantum mechanics, just to name a few: density matrix formulation (matrix-based), classical shadow formulation (probability-based) [1], quantum bootstrap (observable-based) [2]. - However, the state vector description is a simple and efficient way to describe a (pure) state of a quantum system.
+So we will start from state vectors. - Information encoded in the state vector is called quantum information.
+It provides the foundation for quantum computation/communication. - [1] Hsin-Yuan Huang, Richard Kueng, John Preskill. arXiv:2002.08953. - [2] Xizhi Han, Sean A. Hartnoll, Jorrit Kruthoff. arXiv:2004.10212.

-• What Is a Vector?
+■ What is a Vector?

-- Geometrical interpretation: a vector (in high-school physics) is an arrow, used to represent a physical quantity that has both magnitude and direction. - \bullet Example: the displacement vector \boldsymbol{x} in a two-dimensional coordinate space
+- Geometric interpretation: a vector (in high-school physics) is an arrow, used to represent a physical quantity that has both magnitude and direction. - ullet Example: the displacement vector $oldsymbol{x}$ in a two-dimensional coordinate space